Arrays are contiguous sequence of homogeneous elements.

 loop, do this while up <= down && left <= right

-, take care of edge case where there is only 1 row or 1 column.
-Pointers have to be placed very strategically (see this for a diagram).
+, take care of edge case where there is only 1 row or 1 column (either separately or after 2 sides printing with conditions).
+Pointers have to be placed and moved very strategically (see this for a diagram).

 Some Tricks: